-The following measures should be reviewed and utilized in the event there is a fire at any location on campus.
+The following measures should be reviewed and used in case of a fire at any campus location.

 Types of Fires:

 - Minor fires, which can be extinguished with a fire extinguisher - Major fires, which require assistance from the Louisville Fire Department.